News

 For Hunter Education classes, please see Hunter Education Course Schedule and for the Hunter Educator Workshops schedule please see Hunter Educator Instructor.

-Game Commission to meet August 25
+Game Commission to meet May 16

-SANTA FE – The New Mexico State Game Commission will hold a meeting at 9 a.m., Friday, Aug.
-25, 2023, in the City of Raton Commission Chambers, 224 Savage Ave.; Raton, New Mexico 87740.
+HOBBS – The New Mexico State Game Commission will hold a meeting at 9 a.m., Thursday, May 16, 2024, at the Lea County Event Center, 5101 N. Lovington Hwy., Hobbs, New Mexico 88240.
 The full agenda, location details, attendee information and general information will be available on the Department of Game and Fish website.
-If you are interested in participating and providing comments, but cannot attend the meeting in person, you are encouraged to pre-register to attend the meeting on the Zoom Webinar platform.
-In addition, there will be a live webcast on the Department’s website.
-Webcast participants can listen to the meeting using a desktop computer or mobile devices such as smartphones and tablets.
-If you are an individual with a disability who needs a reader, amplifier, qualified sign language interpreter or any other form of auxiliary aid or service to attend or participate in the meeting, please contact Darren Vaughan at 505-476-8027 [...]
+If you are interested in participating or providing comments, but cannot attend the meeting in person, you are encouraged to pre-register to attend the meeting on the Zoom Webinar platform.
+For those who wish only to view the meeting, there will also be a live webcast on the Department’s website.
+If you are an individual with a disability who needs a reader, amplifier, qualified sign language interpreter or any other form of auxiliary aid or service to attend or participate in the meeting, please contact Darren Vaughan at 505-476-8027 or darren.vaughan@dgf.nm.gov.
+Public documents, including the agenda and minutes, can be provided in [...]

 News Releases for 2021